markbattistella/BezelKit/README.md

 In a fixed value configuration, devices with no curved screen look odd, while this `cornerRadius` is designed for the iPhone 14 Pro Max, it looks chunky on the iPhone 14, and *good-ish* on the iPhone 14 Pro.

-This was the code when using a `BezelKit`:
+This was the code when using `BezelKit`:

 ```swift
 import SwiftUI